jf-viguier/docs/development/architecture/domain/cqrs.md

   public: true
 ```

+{{% notice note %}}
+if the handler is not found, ensure the module namespace is correctly registered in composer.json or in the class.
+{{% /notice %}}

-Then you have to create two classes.
+Then create two classes.
-* The `Command` which provides the data you will need in the `CommandHandler`.
+* The `Command` which provides the data needed in the `CommandHandler`.
 * The `CommandHandler` which will process the data.

 Create the Command